deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 In this case, if the connection to the node is lost, the applications will be restarted in about 1 minute.

 ### Cautionary note
-Both these parameters directly impact the CPU and memory resources consumed by the `control plane`.
+Both these parameters directly impact the CPU and memory resources consumed by the control plane.
 By lowering timeouts, we force system components to send statuses more frequently and check the resource state more often.

 When deciding on the appropriate threshold values, consider resources consumed by the control nodes (graphs can help you with this).
 Note that the lower parameters are, the more resources you may need to allocate to these nodes.